Grady C. Cothen

-Grady C. Cothen, Sr. (2 August 1920 – 19 May 2017), was a pastor, state convention executive secretary-director for the Southern Baptist Convention, author, university president, and seminary president.
+Grady C. Cothen Sr. (2 August 1920 – 19 May 2017) was an American pastor, state convention executive secretary-director for the Southern Baptist Convention, author, university president, and seminary president.

 Cothen was born in Poplarville, Mississippi, to the Reverend and Mrs. J. H. Cothen.
-He married Martha E. (Bettye) Major and had two children; Grady, Jr., Carole Shields.
+He married Martha E. (Bettye) Major and had two children.

-He attended from Hattiesburg High School, graduated from Baptist-affiliated Mississippi College in Clinton and received his master's degree from New Orleans Baptist Theological Seminary.
+He attended Hattiesburg High School, graduated from Baptist-affiliated Mississippi College in Clinton, and received his master's degree from New Orleans Baptist Theological Seminary.
 He was ordained into Baptist ministry in 1939 in Richton, Mississippi.
 Cothen died on 19 May 2017 in Ridgeland, Mississippi, at the age of ninety-six.